elegant-scipy/elegant-scipy/markdown/ch1.markdown

 binned_boxplot(x=log_gene_lengths, y=mean_log_counts)
 ```

-We can see a positive relationship between the length of a gene and the counts!
+We can see that the longer a gene is, the higher its measure counts!
+As
+explained above, this is an artifact of the technique, not a biological signal!
+How do we account for this?

 ### Normalizing over samples and genes: RPKM